Eglu Cube vs Wooden Chicken Coop: Which will stay warmer? 🥶 🌡️ 🔥

 The first chicken coop was typical of the type sold all over the internet.
 On first impressions everything fits together well and it’s attractively painted, it comes with a roosting bar and a nesting box and a run.
 It appears that this is a perfectly good chicken coop.
 However, on closer inspection it’s worrying to find that large sections of the wooden panels are only 5mm thick.
 There’s no insulation and nothing in the instructions regarding the suitability of the coop for year round use.

 The second coop was the Eglu Cube by Omlet.
 This chicken coop is part of the Eglu range which all feature a twin walled construction providing an insulating layer all round the coop.
 Similar to the way ice chests are made, it feels extremely robust and heavy duty.
 You could say it’s agricultural quality in a hobby chicken coop.
-It looks the part – but would the Eglu keep the cold out and the warm in
+It looks the part – but would the Eglu keep the cold out and the warmth in?

 Identical digital thermometers were placed inside the Eglu and the wooden coop which would take readings both inside and outside the coops during the night.
 Cameras were also placed inside the coops to record the chickens.
 After the chickens went to bed the front doors were closed, in fact the Eglu Cube came complete with a rather fancy Automatic Chicken Coop door which gently closed behind the last chicken.